Andrew Gaze

 1995

-In 1995, Mark Bradtke requested some time off to allow him to support his wife Nicole’s tennis career as she travelled abroad and miss the first two-thirds of the season.
-Around that same time, Chris Anstey, a part of the Tigers junior program, also informed the club that he would return, having signed a deal to play with rival club South East Melbourne.
-Melbourne coach Lindsey Gaze appealed via the NBL tribunal, which ruled that Anstey could not leave the Tigers as long as they could match the contract, which they did.
+In 1995, Mark Bradtke requested some time off to allow him to support his wife Nicole’s tennis career as she traveled abroad, causing him to miss the first two-thirds of the season.
+Around the same time, Chris Anstey, a part of the Tigers’ junior program, also informed the club that he would return, having signed a deal to play with rival club South East Melbourne.
+Melbourne coach Lindsay Gaze appealed via the NBL tribunal, which ruled that Anstey could not leave the Tigers as long as they could match the contract, which they did.

-After some extremely creative salary tweaking, the Magic then signed Anstey to a one year deal worth $180,000 which the Tigers had no interest in matching, allowing Anstey to shift clubs.
-Once Anstey had signed with the Magic, he renegotiated his contract to a 3-year, $181,000 contract, remaining higher than the Tigers contract not to break any NBL salary cap rules of the time.
+After some extremely creative salary tweaking, the Magic then signed Anstey to a one-year deal worth $180,000, which the Tigers had no interest in matching, allowing Anstey to shift clubs.
+Once Anstey had signed with the Magic, he renegotiated his contract to a three-year, $181,000 contract, remaining higher than the Tigers’ contract not to break any NBL salary cap rules of the time.

-The Tigers added forward Matt Reece (via Gold Coast) and centre Blair Smith (via Brisbane) to cover the loss of Bradtke and Anstey.
+The Tigers added forward Matt Reece (via Gold Coast) and center Blair Smith (via Brisbane) to cover the loss of Bradtke and Anstey.

-Andrew Gaze (33.9 points, 4.2 rebounds, 8.0 assists, and 2.3 steals), Lanard Copeland (25.5 points, 4.6 rebounds, 3.2 assists, and 1.7 steals) and Dave Simmons (14.7 points, 9.1 rebounds, 2.7 assists, 1.5 steals, and 1.0 blocks) led the team offensively, during a season which saw a merry-go-round of league leaders, during the regular season, Brisbane, Sydney, North Melbourne, South East Melbourne and Melbourne all sat in the number one spot on the ladder some point.
-With Melbourne narrowly sitting among the top eight team’s (10-7), Bradtke (11.2 points, 7.9 rebounds, 1.7 assists, and 1.2 blocks) would return to playout the Tigers’ last nine games for the season.
+Andrew Gaze (33.9 points, 4.2 rebounds, 8.0 assists, and 2.3 steals), Lanard Copeland (25.5 points, 4.6 rebounds, 3.2 assists, and 1.7 steals), and Dave Simmons (14.7 points, 9.1 rebounds, 2.7 assists, 1.5 steals, and 1.0 blocks) led the team offensively during a season which saw a merry-go-round of league leaders.
+During the regular season, Brisbane, Sydney, North Melbourne, South East Melbourne, and Melbourne all sat in the number one spot on the ladder at some point.
+With Melbourne narrowly sitting among the top eight teams (10-7), Bradtke (11.2 points, 7.9 rebounds, 1.7 assists, and 1.2 blocks) would return to play out the Tigers’ last nine games of the season.

 1996

-With the Tigers having Mark Bradtke back full-time and able to retain all of their core group except for Stephen Whitehead (to Sydney), Melbourne were able to return to their winning ways after their posting their worst season in eight years.
-Gaze (31.1 points, 5.3 rebounds, 8.1 assists, and 1.7 steals) would eard his sixth MVP this season, leading the Tigers offence alongside Copeland (21.4 points, 4.5 rebounds, 2.5 assists, and 1.4 steals) and a rejuvenated Bradtke (22.6 points, 11.5 rebounds, 2.5 assists, and 1.6 blocks).
+The Tigers entered the 1996 season with high expectations, bringing back a full-strength Mark Bradtke and retaining their core group, with the only departure being Stephen Whitehead (to Sydney).
+After a disappointing 1995 campaign, Melbourne quickly reestablished themselves as a title contender, finishing with the best regular-season record in franchise history (21-5).
+Andrew Gaze (31.1 points, 5.3 rebounds, 8.1 assists, and 1.7 steals) earned his sixth MVP award while leading the league in scoring, with strong support from Lanard Copeland (21.4 points, 4.5 rebounds, 2.5 assists, and 1.4 steals) and a rejuvenated Bradtke (22.6 points, 11.5 rebounds, 2.5 assists, and 1.6 blocks).

-The Tigers would then meet Canberra in the semifinals, again losing the first game (98-87) with Robert Rose (22 points, 6 rebounds and 6 assists), Darnell Mee (21 points, 3 rebounds, 3 assists, 2 steals, and 2 blocks), and Simon Dwight (20 points, 11 rebounds, and 5 blocks) proving too good.
-Melbourne rebounded with Gaze (30 points, 8 rebounds, 9 assists, 4 steals), narrowly missing out on a triple-double in their game two win (100-82), and then in game three (91-87), Gaze (29 points, 7 rebounds, 5 assists and 3 blocks) and Bradtke (26 points, 12 rebounds, and 4 blocks) combined to score half of the Tigers points, eliminating the Cannons in a tightly fought four-point win.
+Facing the Canberra Cannons, Melbourne once again dropped the opening game (98-87), with Robert Rose (22 points, 6 rebounds, and 6 assists), Darnell Mee (21 points, 3 rebounds, 3 assists, 2 steals, and 2 blocks), and Simon Dwight (20 points, 11 rebounds, and 5 blocks) proving too much to handle.
+However, the Tigers responded in Game 2 with Gaze (30 points, 8 rebounds, 9 assists, and 4 steals) narrowly missing a triple-double in a 100-82 win.
+In the decisive Game 3, Gaze (29 points, 7 rebounds, 5 assists, and 3 blocks) and Bradtke (26 points, 12 rebounds, and 4 blocks) combined to score half of Melbourne’s points, securing a hard-fought 91-87 win and a place in the Grand Final.

-Moving on to the grand final series, Melbourne would face South East Melbourne (19-7) who finished in second place during the regular season.
-Melbourne was too good in game one (100-89), with Gaze (35 points, 8 rebounds, and 7 assists) delivering his best game of the series in front of a packed Melbourne crowd.
-Mark Bradtke (24 points and 15 rebounds) and Lanard Copeland (23 points, 4 rebounds and 3 assists) were also brilliant, scoring whenever Gaze didn’t, and the Tigers ‘Big Three’ combining for 82 points.
+In a rematch of their 1992 Grand Final, the Tigers faced the South East Melbourne Magic (19-7), who finished second in the regular season.
+Melbourne took control in Game 1 with a 100-89 win, as Gaze (35 points, 8 rebounds, and 7 assists) delivered his best game of the series, while Bradtke (24 points and 15 rebounds) and Copeland (23 points, 4 rebounds, and 3 assists) combined with him for 82 points.

-The Magic would then bounce back and win game two (88-84) in front of a Grand Final record crowd of 15,064 at the National Tennis Centre at Flinders Park, which still stands as Melbourne’s highest-attended NBL game ever.
-Gaze (21 points, 5 rebounds, and 9 assists) led the Tigers in scoring in the loss, while the Magic were led by Tony Ronaldson (28 points) and Mike Kelly (19 points, 9 rebounds, 4 assists and 2 steals).
+Game 2 saw the Magic bounce back with an 88-84 win in front of a Grand Final record crowd of 15,064 at the National Tennis Centre at Flinders Park, still the highest-attended NBL game in Melbourne history.
+Gaze (21 points, 5 rebounds, and 9 assists) led the Tigers in scoring, but the Magic countered with Tony Ronaldson (28 points) and Mike Kelly (19 points, 9 rebounds, 4 assists, and 2 steals), who played a crucial role in evening the series.

-The 1996 NBL Grand Final series drew a aggregate attendance record of 43,605 (average 14,535), the largest crowd ever for a three-game NBL series.
-Magic guard Mike Kelly was awarded the Finals MVP award after averaging 16 points, 6 rebounds, 4 assists and 2.3 steals across the three-game series.
+The 1996 NBL Grand Final series set a new aggregate attendance record of 43,605 (average 14,535), the highest ever for a three-game series.
+Magic guard Mike Kelly was named Finals MVP after averaging 16 points, 6 rebounds, 4 assists, and 2.3 steals across the series.

 1997 – 17-0 AND THE SECOND CHAMPIONSHIP

-After the blowout loss the Tigers suffered at the hands of the South East Melbourne Magic in game three of the 1996 NBL Finals, the team chose not to re-sign long-time import Dave Simmons and replaced him with athletic wing Jarvis Lang.
+After the blowout loss the Tigers suffered at the hands of the South East Melbourne Magic in Game 3 of the 1996 NBL Finals, the team made a tough decision to part ways with long-time import Dave Simmons, who had been a key piece in their 1993 championship-winning squad.
+To replace him, they brought in athletic wing Jarvis Lang, hoping his skill set would provide a much-needed spark.

 1998